- Long, gray winters can take a toll on even the hardiest of Minnesotans

-According to the National Association of REALTORS®' Houselogic website, seasonal affective disorder is the result of a biological urge to hibernate, and symptoms often include low energy, oversleeping, poor concentration, irritability, avoidance of social situations and over eating.
+According to the National Association of REALTORS®' Houselogic website, SAD is the result of a biological urge to hibernate, and symptoms often include low energy, oversleeping, poor concentration, irritability, avoidance of social situations and overeating.

 To keep your mood up during even the grayest or longest of winters, it's important to get as much sunshine as possible.
 Below are three ways homeowners can avoid the winter blues.

 Get the light in!

 The best way to combat the winter blues is to make sure to get plenty of natural light.
 Even on overcast days that seem overcast, there is still vitamin D peeking through.
 Make a habit of opening up your window treatments when you get up in the morning and only close them when you leave for the day.